yappstore/docs/docs/content/overview/guides/submission.md

 ???+ danger "NOTE"
     By taking part in the MVP, you are agreeing that your application will be freely usable by other testers and users.
 Do **not** distribute something you would currently like to monetize, as we just not there yet.
-    Additionally, we are figuring out licensing and other security aspects for safe and secure distribution.
-So bear with us.
+    Additionally, bear with us while we figure out some security aspects of distribution.
+For more informaiton on security see [here].